evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ## Advanced Driver Assistance Systems

-The MG MG4 Electric XPOWER has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The MG MG4 Electric XPOWER includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety Systems

-[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the MG MG4 Electric XPOWER, this system helps prevent the vehicle from drifting out of its lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the MG MG4 Electric XPOWER, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

 ### Driving Automation